Abhinav-Anand-ML/netflix-clone/README.md

 ## Getting Started on local machine

-Clone the repo on you local system and run:
+Clone the repo on you local system.

+Update the .env file

+Run:

 ```bash
 npm run dev